wq5636/Challenge/README.md

 ## About

 This project is running on PHP laravel 8.
-It provides a private API for acquiring the day/week difference between two dates, which are both optional to specify timezones.
+It provides a private API for acquiring the day/week difference between two dates, which are both optional to specify timezones for.
 To access the private API:
 1. Navigate to the project folder via terminal.
 2. Enter "php artisan serve".
 The server will be running on http://{host}:{port}/api/register.
 Default: http://127.0.0.1:8000/api/register
 3. Create the database tables via command "php artisan migrate".